MikhailBakaevdev/repos/readme.txt

 ATTENTION

-THIS CODE NOT OPTIMIZED for phones and screens AND ITS NOT A FULL CODE OF THIS website) take your time)
+THIS CODE NOT OPTIMIZED for phones and screens .

-FULL GOOD CODE WILL BE SOON))))))
+enjoy)